-Marketing and sales constitute core activities of Swedish companies in the Mexican market

-The success of Swedish companies in Mexico can be attributed to their long-standing commitment to building strong relationships with local partners and customers.
+Marketing and sales constitute core activities of Swedish companies in the Mexican market The success of Swedish companies in Mexico can be attributed to their long-standing commitment to building strong relationships with local partners and customers.
 Many of these companies have been operating in Mexico for several decades and have established themselves as trusted providers of high-quality goods and services.
 Their success is also due to their ability to adapt to the ever-changing business landscape in Mexico, where policies and regulations are constantly evolving.
 Swedish companies have played a significant role in promoting economic growth in Mexico by investing in infrastructure projects and creating job opportunities for the local workforce.
 These companies have also been instrumental in driving innovation in key sectors such as automotive, healthcare, and renewable energy.
 With Mexico's strategic location and access to various markets, Swedish companies have been able to use the country as a platform to expand their operations and reach new customers in the region.

-Most Swedish companies operating in Mexico have established a strong foothold in the market, with nearly 9 out of 10 companies having a dedicated marketing and/or sales organization.
+Most Swedish companies operating in Mexico have established a strong foothold in the market, with nearly nine out of 10 companies having a dedicated marketing and/or sales organisation.
 Additionally, over half of these companies have a robust after-sales and/or support infrastructure in place.
 Furthermore, a significant number of Swedish firms - approximately one-third - have expanded their operations in Mexico to include local manufacturing and/or assembly capabilities.
 These findings underscore the notable success and continued growth of Swedish companies in the Mexican market.
 OPERATIONS OF SWEDISH FIRMS IN THE MARKET

-Swedish companies stay competitive through cost efficiency, customer collaboration and skilled sales force

-Swedish companies operating in Mexico have successfully adopted strategies that enable them to remain competitive.
-Optimizing operating costs and resource allocation is a key element.
+NOTE: The number of respondents for this question was 47.
+"Don't know/Not applicable" responses are included but not shown Swedish companies stay competitive through cost efficiency, customer collaboration and skilled sales force Swedish companies operating in Mexico have successfully adopted strategies that enable them to remain competitive.
+Optimising operating costs and resource allocation is a key element.
 In addition, gathering customer feedback and integrating it into business strategies and product development processes enables them to stay in tune with evolving market needs and preferences.
 Another key factor contributing to the competitiveness of Swedish companies in Mexico is their commitment to building and maintaining a strong sales force.
 Companies understand the importance of equipping their sales teams with the skills and knowledge necessary to effectively market and promote their offerings.
 TO DATE, WHICH OF THE FOLLOWING AREAS HAVE BEEN IMPORTANT IN MAINTAINING COMPETITIVENESS IN MEXICO?